LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

       Conversational Cloud basics
     </div>
     <div class="convo-cloud-paragraph">
-    Learn about the <a href="/api-guidelines-accessing-liveperson-apis.html" alt="LivePerson APIs"> Conversational Cloud </a> and how it scales across popular messaging channels, such as WhatsApp, Facebook Messenger, Apple Business Chat, and more.
+    Learn about the <a target="_blank" href="https://knowledge.liveperson.com/getting-started-livepersons-conversational-commerce-platform.html" alt="Conversational Cloud"> Conversational Cloud </a> and how it scales across popular messaging channels, such as WhatsApp, Facebook Messenger, Apple Business Chat, and more.
     </div>
 </div>

 <div class="container-note">
     <div class="important" style="width:91%">
-        <b> Prerequisites </b> if you don’t already have a Conversational Cloud account, <a target="_blank" href="https://developers.liveperson.com/register.html" alt="Start free trial"> register </a> for a free 45-day trial.
+        <b> Prerequisites </b> if you don’t already have a Conversational Cloud account, <a target="_blank" href="https://developers.liveperson.com/register.html" alt="Register free trial"> register </a> for a free 45-day trial.
 Your trial account comes with a pre-configured Concierge Bot who will greet you and offer guidance.
     </div>
 </div>